compsigh/framework/04 Events.md

 Then, pack up the decorations into our Hive storage cubby or our UC 4th floor locker.
 Check the `#leadership` Discord channel pinned messages for the up-to-date cubby number and locker combination.

 Return borrowed A/V and reset the space if we reconfigured during setup.
+Ensure all the windows and doors are closed.

 Lastly, wipe down all surfaces.